peterbatridge/ennea-LED/readme.md

 - Spray on Lacquer
 - Gorilla Glue
 - 8ft of Quarter Round (size doesn't matter a ton, it's just to increase the surface area the aluminum can be glued to)
-- Slightly more than 8ft of Aluminum that is 2 inches wide (one of these and maybe another that is at least 4 ft https://www.lowes.com/pd/Steelworks-0-125-ft-x-2-in-Aluminum-Solid/3058163)
+- Slightly more than [8ft of Aluminum](https://www.lowes.com/pd/Steelworks-0-125-ft-x-2-in-Aluminum-Solid/3058163) that is 2 inches wide (you'll probably need about 2ft so you can get two 2ft pieces and two 2ft quarter inch pieces)
 - A thin sheet of cork (optional for coasters)

 ## Tools